Oued Mellah

-Oued Mellah (in Arabic language oued means river and mellah means salty) is a seasonal creek in coastal Morocco.
+Oued Mellah (in Moroccan Arabic oued means river and mellah or "maleh" means salty) is a seasonal creek in coastal Morocco.
 Oued Mellah is 160 km long and has an average flow of 1.46 m3/s.
 It takes sources north of Khouribga at an elevation of 760 m and empties in the Atlantic Ocean in the city of Mohammedia.
 There are two dams over Oued Mellah; the first was built during the French Protectorate to provide water to Casablanca.
 A newer dam, named Tamesna, was built upstream near the city of Ben Ahmed.